 The Powerbeats has better battery life

 Comparisons don’t get more objective than battery life metrics, and this is an easy win for the Beats Powerbeats: true wireless tech is a power-hungry beast.
-The Beats Powerbeats Pro provide 10.52 hours of playback on a single charge, while the Beats Powerbeats last just shy of 18 hours.
-Both are impressive for their respective categories and, save for the Samsung Galaxy Buds Plus, the Beats Powerbeats Pro are among the best true wireless earbuds as it applies to battery life.
+The Beats Powerbeats Pro provides 10.52 hours of playback on a single charge, while the Beats Powerbeats lasts just shy of 18 hours.
+Both are impressive for their respective categories and, save for the Samsung Galaxy Buds Plus, the Beats Powerbeats Pro is among the best true wireless earbuds as it applies to battery life.

 Both headsets depend on Apple’s proprietary Lightning input, and are equally efficient when it comes to Fast Fuel quick charging: just five minutes of charging yields 1.5 hours of playtime.
-Although the Powerbeats have the better standalone playtime, the Beats Powerbeats Pro are allotted an additional 24 hours of on-the-go battery life from the massive charging case.
-It depends on how you prioritize usage, but we’re giving the Powerbeats a win for their impressive endurance.
+Although the Powerbeats has the better standalone playtime, the Beats Powerbeats Pro is allotted an additional 24 hours of on-the-go battery life from the massive charging case.
+It depends on how you prioritize usage, but we’re giving the Powerbeats a win for its impressive endurance.

 The same Bluetooth codecs are supported by these Class 1, Bluetooth 5.0 headsets: AAC and SBC.
 This means reliable, high-quality audio is relegated to iOS; AAC’s performance is shaky at best on Android.
 However, it’s unlikely for you to notice any compression artifacts from either headset when streaming to an Android phone, unless you crank the volume up. iPhone users benefit from lag-free videos which is great if you plan to stream shows from the treadmill.